-Soil, plants, sun, and water—that’s all you really need to grow a garden.
-But I’ve found there are some tools that can make gardening, already one of my favorite pastimes, even easier and more enjoyable.
-Here are five I love, each of which (happily for my wallet) costs less than $25 and would make a wonderful surprise for the gardener in your life — even if that happens to be yourself.
+Soil, plants, sun, and water—that's all you really need to grow a garden.
+But I've found there are some tools that can make gardening, already one of my favorite pastimes, even easier and more enjoyable.
+Here are five I love, each of which (happily for my wallet) costs less than $40 (four are less than $25!) and would make a wonderful surprise for the gardener in your life — even if that happens to be yourself.

 A rain gauge.